I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-ongetsupportedevents.md

 <p>If the operation succeeds, this method returns S_OK.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.</p>

 ## -remarks
 <p>Event IDs are represented by <b>GUID</b>s.
 Platform-defined events are defined in sensors.h. </p>

 <p>You must use CoTaskMemAlloc to create the event ID buffer.
 The sensor class extension frees this memory.</p>

-<p>Event IDs are represented by <b>GUID</b>s.
-Platform-defined events are defined in sensors.h. </p>

-<p>You must use CoTaskMemAlloc to create the event ID buffer.
-The sensor class extension frees this memory.</p>